Objects and Arrays in ES6

 Object literal enhancement allows us to create objects from variables that are in scope.

-color and age are now attributes in the new cat object.
+are now attributes in the new cat object.
 Object literal enhancement can also include functions.

 We can write a shorthand version of this without the function operator.